Onemanwolf/Moq_How_Session/How_Session/Moq.md

 Or you can do it with the NuGet Package Manager

-1. Right click on the Test project and select Manage NuGet packages... then goto the Browse testbox and paste or type in Moq.
+1. Right click on the Test project and select Manage NuGet packages... then goto the Browse textbox and paste or type in Moq.

 ```C#
        using Moq;